ubc/tabs-shortcode/readme.txt

 === Tabs Shortcode ===
-Contributors: enej, ctltdev, oltdev
+Contributors: enej, ctlt-dev, oltdev

 Tags: tab, shortcode
 Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 1
+Stable tag: 1.0.1

 Lets you add tabs to your post and pages using a shortcode.